Adult Havanese

 Fun Things:

 Toys: (See our file on this) - We adore toys that create interaction and stimulate minds.
 We advocate putting toys out in small quantities and exchanging them every few days to keep the mind stimulated while avoiding boredom.
+Plus don't forget about the houses and the fish, sharks, mice beds that you see in our videos.
+This woman makes them in a variety of colours of your choosing plus she will embroider their names on the houses.

 Additional Things: